 How to Write Title Tags & H1 Headers

-Ask yourself, when web surfers search for my keyword, what does my page title need to express in order to assure them that my page contains related content?
-Put that title in the Title Tag.
+When sitting down to develop these tags on your own site, ask yourself, “When web surfers search for my keyword, what does my page title need to express in order to assure them that my page contains related content?”
+Put that title in the Title Tag

 Now, when a user actually lands on your webpage, how will you introduce the page’s content?
 Put that title in your H1 Header tag.
 Title your essay, if you will.